Inverse Q-Learning Done Right: Offline Imitation Learning in $Q^\pi$-Realizable MDPs

+\paragraph{Learning from features only.} In the case of linear function approximation, the current approach critically relies on observing the expert state-action pairs to compute the vectors $\scbr*{\hatgk}^K_{k=1}$.
+It would be interesting to check if an alternative algorithm can achieve the same guarantees by only observing the expert feature vectors instead.
+Another related direction is to efficiently imitate an expert from state-only trajectory given trajectory access to a linear-$Q^\pi$ realizable MDP.

-All previous theory work has focused either on imitation learning with additional trajectory access to the environment, both in tabular MDPs \citep{Shani:2021,xu2023provably} and with additional structural assumptions \citep{Liu:2022,viano2022proximal,viano2024imitation,moulin2025optimistically}, or learning based on offline data only but under structural assumptions about the policy class used by the expert \citep{rajaraman2021value,swamy2022minimax,foster2024behavior,rohatgi2025computational}.
+Finally, let us remark that all previous theory work has focused either on imitation learning with additional trajectory access to the environment, both in tabular MDPs \citep{Shani:2021,xu2023provably} and with additional structural assumptions \citep{Liu:2022,viano2022proximal,viano2024imitation,moulin2025optimistically}, or learning based on offline data only but under structural assumptions about the policy class used by the expert \citep{rajaraman2021value,swamy2022minimax,foster2024behavior,rohatgi2025computational}.
 The first of these assumptions is clearly more restrictive than what we have considered in this work, and we have pointed out potential issues with the second set of methods when the policy class is exceedingly complex.
 This is not to say though that we consider our approach strictly superior to policy-based IL methods: as is often the case in RL, there is no single approach that dominates all others in all problems, and sometimes policy-based methods are more suitable for the job than value-based ones.
 Thus, even if our approach is not the ultimate answer to all questions in imitation learning, our results show that it is one potential alternative to consider in situations where other methods fail.

-\begin{ack} Luca Viano is funded through a PhD fellowship of the Swiss Data Science Center, a joint venture between EPFL and ETH Zurich.
-Gergely Neu and Antoine Moulin are funded through a European Research Council (ERC) project, under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 950180). \end{ack}
+\begin{ack} The authors wish to thank Emmanuel Esposito for suggesting to look at the convex case and Akshay Krishnamurthy for an insightful discussion about our work.
+Luca Viano is funded through a PhD fellowship of the Swiss Data Science Center, a joint venture between EPFL and ETH Zurich.
+Gergely Neu and Antoine Moulin are funded via a European Research Council (ERC) project, under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 950180). \end{ack}

 \addtocontents{toc}{ } {

 }